Lokankara/Quiz/src/main/resources/quiz-set_3.md

 ---

-## 5. AWS offers a fully managed virtual desktop infrastructure (VDI) solution with both Windows and Linux options.
+## 5. AWS offers a fully managed virtual desktop infrastructure (VDI) solution with both Windows and Linux answers.
 Which AWS service is this?

 - WorkSpaces
 - WorkLink